 Of course, you can use champagne yeast for your baked goods.
 But you should always consider that it will give a different effect.
 Champagne yeast or any type of alcohol yeast has a different purpose and structure compared to bread yeast.
 Expect your bread will have a bitter, alcoholic flavour.

 Most bread yeast can easily ferment alcohol for about 8%.
-You can extend this at a maximum of 9%-10%, but your yeast will struggle to do it.
+You can extend this to a maximum of 9%-10%, but your yeast will struggle to do it.
 Even with the extension, these numbers are still relatively lower compared to most high alcohol yeast.